-- For racial/ethnic groups, we compare each targeted racial/ethnic group--American Indian or Alaskan Native, Asian, Black or African American, Hispanic/Latino, Native Hawaiian or other Pacific Islander, and two or more race students--to their White student counterparts across the state. - For the students with disabilities, economically disadvantaged, and English language learner groups,-we compare the students within the group at the school level to those outside of it at the state level.
+- For racial/ethnic groups, we compare each targeted racial/ethnic group--American Indian or Alaskan Native, Asian, Black or African American, Hispanic/Latino, Native Hawaiian or other Pacific Islander, and two or more race students--to their White student counterparts across the state. - For the students with disabilities, economically disadvantaged, and English learner groups,--we compare the students within the group at the school level to those outside of it at the state level.
 A student may be counted in more than one of these groups. - For supergroups (groups combining two or three groups outside of racial/ethnic group, used only when those individual groups do not have enough students for comparison but the supergroup does), we compare the students within the supergroup to students statewide who do not meet any of the requirements for being in the supergroup.
-A student belonging to more than one of the combined groups is only counted once in the supergroup. - If a school has a very high performing subgroup, the subgroup is rewarded with the highest change score achieved by the subgroup in any school in the state.
-This accounts for the fact that schools with a high performing group have less room for growth from one year to the next, so assigning them the highest score in the state ensures they are not unfairly penalized.
+A student belonging to more than one of the combined groups is only counted once in the supergroup. - If a school (or district) has a very high performing subgroup-a subgroup with an average points-based proficiency rate or graduation rate that is greater than or equal to 0.9-the subgroup is awarded the difference in rate of change that equates to earning full points (for that subgroup alone).
+This is indicated on the report cards by the symbol "!".
+This accounts for the fact that schools with a high performing group have less room for growth from one year to the next, so assigning them the highest score for that subgroup ensures they are not unfairly penalized.